xabbo/xabbo/README.md

-# b7.Xabbo
+# xabbo extension
-[enhanced habbo] A multi feature extension for G-Earth.
+A multi feature extension for G-Earth.

 # Features